chrisrarig1/reading-notes/day8.md

 ## For Statements

-- This loop contiunes to run until a certain condition declared in the code is proven false.
+- This loop continues to run until a certain condition declared in the code is proven false.

 `for(let ii = 0; ii < 10; ii++){`
   `console.log("ii number " + ii);}`

-- In the example above the statement will continue to run until `ii` is greater than or eqaul to 10.
+- In the example above the statement will continue to run until `ii` is greater than or equal to 10.
 - In this code we show 3 expressions
-    1. Initial: `let ii = 0;` the intial number starts at zero
+    1. Initial: `let ii = 0;` the initial number starts at zero
     2. Condition: `ii < 10;` the number must remain below 10
     3. Increment: `ii++` increases by 1 after each pass